 The single currency dipped 0.3 percent against the dollar and the yield on Germany’s 10-year government bond , the benchmark security for the region, hit a three-week low.

-Signs of economic strength and strong inflation data - and an acknowledgement of these factors by policymakers - fuelled talk that the ECB might soon switch out of stimulus mode and follow the U.S. Federal Reserve, which has embarked on a rate hike cycle.
+Signs of economic strength and strong inflation data - and an acknowledgement of these factors by policymakers - fuelled talk that the ECB might soon switch out of stimulus mode and follow in the footsteps of the U.S. Federal Reserve, which has embarked on a rate hike cycle.

-But annual consumer inflation in Spain eased to 2.1 percent in March, missing Reuters poll forecasts of 2.7 percent, and German inflation was weaker than expected at 1.5 percent.
+But annual consumer inflation in Spain eased to 2.1 percent in March, missing Reuters poll forecasts of 2.7 percent, and regional German data pointed to a similar downturn in Europe’s biggest economy.

 Prior to that report, money markets were pricing in the possibility of an ECB rate hike in December and fully pricing one in for next March.
 Both were seen as less likely on Thursday.

-The euro may have also come under pressure after British Prime Minister Theresa May formally began Britain’s exit from the European Union on Wednesday, launching a two-year negotiation process before the divorce comes into effect.
+Euro may have also come under pressure after British Prime Minister Theresa May formally began Britain’s exit from the European Union on Wednesday, launching a two-year negotiation process before the divorce comes into effect in late March 2019.

-Oil prices, up on disruptions in Libya, helped push European blue chip stocks a touch higher.
-The broader Euro STOXX 600 rose 0.11 percent.
+Oil prices, up on disruptions in Libya, buoyed European stocks, which were up 0.8 percent while the broader Euro STOXX 600 was up 0.1 percent.

 Reassurance overnight from U.S. policymakers went some way towards bolstering faith in the economic and policy direction of the world’s richest country, giving support to the dollar.

-The greenback rose 0.2 percent against a basket of six major currencies and was up 0.3 percent against the yen, coming firmly off four-month lows hit against the Japanese currency earlier this week.
+The greenback edged up against a basket of six major currencies and stayed off four-month lows hit against the Japanese yen earlier this week.